Vaginal thrush is an infection of the vagina and/or vulva with a yeast germ called candida.

 Vaginal thrush is extremely common.
 Up to three quarters of women will get it at some point in their lives.
 It is not considered to be a sexually transmitted infection, although occasionally it is passed on during sex.
 More often, it is an overgrowth of a germ which is already there but not previously causing a problem.

 Did you find this information useful?

-- Management of vulvovaginal candidiasis; British Association for Sexual Health and HIV (2007)
+- Sexually Transmitted Infections in Primary Care; Royal College of General Practitioners and British Association for Sexual Health and HIV (Apr 2013)

-- Abad CL, Safdar N; The role of lactobacillus probiotics in the treatment or prevention of urogenital J Chemother.
+- Abad CL, Safdar N; The role of lactobacillus probiotics in the treatment or prevention of urogenital infections - a systematic review.
+J Chemother.
 2009 Jun 21(3):243-52.

 - Fischer G, Bradford J; Vulvovaginal candidiasis in postmenopausal women: the role of hormone replacement therapy.
 J Low Genit Tract Dis.
 2011 Oct 15(4):263-7. doi: 10.1097/LGT.0b013e3182241f1a.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.